The 7 things you absolutely must know about tone of voice

 How do you ‘find’ a brand’s voice?

-Great question!
 I’ve worked with dozens of brands, and I’ve analysed hundreds more – many in my Tone Knob newsletter.
-It’s clear to me that there’s no one right way for a brand to find its voice.
+And the truth is that there’s no one ‘right way’ for a brand to find its voice.
 Some of the most common ways are:

-· It’s deliberately crafted.
-I think great brands are shaped according to the Dolly Parton Principle.
-(She said ‘find out who you are, then do it on purpose.’).
-But there are so many different ways this can come across!
+This is a really powerful thing to do.
+Because there are so many different possibilities.
 It’s possible to be ‘disruptive’ while still being quiet and simple.
 Unchained Labs show they’re serious about science through a highly energetic voice.
-Club Rochambeau sell a rose wine by inventing a whole fictional world of an affluent tennis club!
+Club Rochambeau sell a rose wine by inventing a whole fictional world of an affluent tennis club.
+A tone of voice is so often a well-spring of untapped creative potential.

 What are ‘tone of voice guidelines’